 Accommodations

-There is no shortage of places to stay in Greater Palm Springs.
-Whether you prefer the serene setting of a boutique hotel or a large resort with lots of amenities, there's something for everyone.
-The Hilton Palm Springs is the host hotel for the Palm Springs International Film Festival and is also close to all the action.
-Here are a few more viable options, all within walking distance or a short car ride from screening venues: Alcazar Palm Springs, Courtyard by Marriott, Holiday House Palm Springs, Kimpton Rowan Palm Springs, The Paloma, and Thompson Palm Springs.
+The Hilton Palm Springs is the host hotel for the Palm Springs International Film Festival.
+Here are some other options, all within walking distance or a short ride from screening venues: Alcazar Palm Springs, Avalon Hotel and Bungalows, Casa Cody, Dive Palm Springs, Courtyard by Marriott, Holiday House Palm Springs, Kimpton Rowan Palm Springs, The Paloma, Riviera Resort & Spa Palm Springs, The Saguaro Hotel & Pool, and the Thompson Palm Springs

 Film Festivals